ys/bonjour/content/books/the-buddha-walks-into-a-bar-a-guide-to-life-for-a-new-generation.md

 ---
-title: "The Buddha Walks into a Bar . . .: A Guide to Life for a New Generation"
+title: "The Buddha Walks into a Bar..."
+subtitle: "A Guide to Life for a New Generation"
 author: "Lodro Rinzler"
 isbn: ""
 isbn13: ""